swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 The pass verification option determines whether all the protocol verification steps continue event if a verification fails.
 Set this to true to ensure that the protocol continues to the end regardless of the verification outcome, or false to allow the protocol to fail at the relevant stage.

-## PPLast Protocol ##
+## AnonSSO Protocol ##

-Han et al have proposed a Privacy Preserving Location Aware Smart Ticketing/Coupon (PPLAST) protocol which has been implemented in the state machine class "PPLAST".
+Han et al have proposed an "Anonymous Single-Sign-On for n designated services with traceability" (AnonSSO) protocol which has been implemented in the state machine class "AnonSSO".

-The parameters available for the PPLAST protocol are:
+The parameters available for the AnonSSO protocol are:
-* (int) number of r bits to use in Type A elliptic curve, e.g. 256 (default).
+* (int) number of r bits to use in Type A elliptic curve, e.g. 160 (default).
+* 0/1 validateVerifiers flag to indicate whether the Android client should validate the ticket details (0=yes, 1=no) setting this to 1 (ie do not validate the ticket details) will speed up the protocol run but defeats the purpose of the protocol and should only be done for testing purposes.

 For example:

--r PPLAST:1:320 -s log/serverPPLAST_1.csv -c log/clientPPLAST_1.csv -l 4
+-r AnonSSO:1:320:0 -s log/serverAnonSSO_1.csv -c log/clientAnonSSO_1.csv -l 4

-will run the PPLAST protocol once with an elliptic curve whose elements are r=320 bit long, with log level 4 (debug), and only saving the server and client protocol timings to file.
+will run the AnonSSO protocol once with an elliptic curve whose elements are r=320 bit long, with log level 4 (debug), and only saving the server and client protocol timings to file.

 ## References ##